yftach-gil/DQN_Cartpole_with_CNN/README.md

-Reinforcement-Learning
-Reinforcement-Learning Repository of cart pole control system, includes the topics:
+Reinforcement Learning Repository of cart pole control system, includes the topics:

 ► Customisation of the DQN Methodology: Originally developed for Atari game environments, the Deep Q-Network (DQN) was converted for the cart-pole control task.